 It is that simple, there is no such thing as a free link.
-It is going to cost you time or money.
-So what is best for you – time or money?
+Link building is going to cost you time or money.
+So which is best for you – time or money, as you will pay the cost of link building in one way or the other?

 Why You Need Links from Other Websites